RyanSpitzmiller/Project-Civic/design-doc.md

 > The EK-chassis DX hatchback shares the double-wishbone front and rear suspension geometry as every other EK trim, meaning it has fundamentally the same handling as the opposing models.
 Choosing the DX trades horsepower (106 hp D16Y7 vs. 160 hp B16A2) for lower curb weight and lower cost, which fits the project goal of prioritizing chassis balance over raw horsepower.
 The DX hatchback is chosen over a Miata (common track-build alternative) because of the larger familiarity and aftermarket parts making it cheaper overall build-wise.

 **Known weaknesses to design around:**
 > As a FWD platform, the DX commonly experiences understeer under power and torque steer during hard acceleration out of corners, which will need to be addressed through front-end grip (tire choice, alignment).
-The non-VTEC D16Y7 also has a narrower usable power band than VTEC engines, which affect gear ratio choices for Touring 4.
+The non-VTEC D16Y7 also has a narrower usable power band than VTEC engines, which affect gear ratio choices for improved touring class.

 ---